Published: 08/03/2020 | Updated: 01/19/2024

 There aren’t many meals that get me more excited than brunch!
-My favorite breakfast foods but I don’t have to wake up early is a winning combination in my book.
+My favorite breakfast foods are those that I don’t have to wake up early is a winning combination in my book.

 Plus, I have yet to attend a brunch where there isn’t at least one (hopefully more) baked goods that are so decadent they could double as dessert!

-This fruit coffee cake is a perfect example with its buttery cake base, peach and raspberry topping, extra buttery crumbs and then a powdered sugar glaze.
+This fruit coffee cake is a perfect example with its buttery cake base, ripe peaches and raspberry topping, extra buttery crumbs, and then a powdered sugar glaze.
 There’s a lot going on, but it all works together perfectly to create one of my favorite coffee cake recipes!

 How to Make a Raspberry Peach Crumb Coffee Cake